fratetarquo/fork-and-clone/README.md

 # fork-and-clone
-Just to demonstarte for & clone workflow
+Just to demonstrate for & clone workflow

+Add some features:
+- Feat. a
+- Feat. b
+- Feat. c